Presence is valuable beyond words.

 PERSONAL REFLECTION

 Even the Apostle Paul, as busy and productive as he was, had seasons of loneliness and even abandonment.
-He was honest about it in this passage.
+He frequently expressed a deep need for others in his life, both for personal support and ministry partnership.
+Despite his immense strength, he requested prayer, asked for visits, welcomed companionship, and relied on friends to share in his hardships, highlighting that his mission was collaborative rather than solitary.
 He desired with some urgency that others come to visit him.
-Lots of people in our high-tech world today have a lonely, low-touch life.
-The absence of others can be addressed by becoming present as we are able but also by teaching that once we trust the Savior, He comes by His Spirit and never leaves us!
+Loneliness is a major problem in our culture.
+Lonliness can be addressed by becoming present as we are able but also by teaching that once we trust the Savior, He comes by His Spirit and never leaves us!
 We may feel lonely but we are never again alone.

 PRAYER FOR THE WEEK

-“Lord, I pray for those around me who have lost loved ones and find themselves alone, those who have been hurt or betrayed and feel abandoned, those who are afflicted and weakened and feel forgotten.
-Teach me how to become present with them, to maintain an undistracted focus on them at those times, and to bring a physical reminder that God is also present and cares for them where they are.”
+“Lord, I pray for those around me who have lost loved ones and find themselves alone, those who have been hurt or betrayed and feel abandoned, those who are afflicted, abused, rejected and feel forgotten.
+Teach me how to be present with them, to maintain an undistracted focus on them so that I can be the physical reminder that God is also present and cares for all of us where we are.”

 SONG OF THE WEEK